NOTE. We are in the process of updating this website. Prices and some products have changed. Contact us please.

 After your arrival at Heliconia we’ll welcome you and assign your room (based on double occupancy).
 At 7pm a 3-course meal is being served for the group, and we’ll join you to answer all your (remaining) Coiba tour related questions.

-Estimated arrival time on Coiba is around 11am, depending on tides and currents.
+Estimated arrival time on Coiba is around 10 am, depending on wind, tides and currents.
 After arrival, time is provided to settle into the camp before heading out for the first snorkel excursion at Islas Cocos.
 The islet is famous for schools of reef fish and jacks.
-Walking the Sendero Dos Monos trail is the next item on the agenda, looking for monkeys and forest birds.
+Walking the Sendero Dos Monos trail is done with higher tides, looking for monkeys and forest birds.
 The trail leads through primary forest.
 Time allowing we might visit a few rocky islets looking for seabirds.
 Back at the campsite there is time to enjoy the beach and chill out in a hammock.

 Exploration of two different reefs in the morning.
-At Isla Machete snappers, white-tip reef-sharks (harmless), as well as small rays can often be seen.
-Granito de Oro is famous for its abundance of hawksbill sea turtles and large schools of fish.
+At Isla Machete snappers, white-tip reef-sharks (harmless), large schools of fish, as well as small rays can often be seen.
+Granito de Oro is still a no go zone, but Tortuga is also famous for its abundance of hawksbill and green sea turtles and schools of fish.
 With luck, you might see an octopus.
-In the afternoon a trip into the mangroves is on the agenda, were you might see all sorts of water birds and perhaps an American crocodile.
-Next we’ll walk the Los Pozos trail, which leads through secondary vegetation forest edges, some primary forest, and also hot springs.
-This is a good place to see monkeys and the endemic Coiba spinetail.
+In the afternoon we look for the American crocodile and possibly a trip into the mangroves, were you might see all sorts of water birds.
+We do another walk, the Los Pozos trail or the La Cruz, which leads through secondary vegetation forest edges, and some primary forest.
+Los Pozos trail is a good place to see the endemic Coiba spinetail.
 We will be back at our campsite late in the afternoon.

 3. What is included in the price/tour package?